Mercedes-Benz C-Class: Fourth generation (W205; 2014)

 The W205 C-Class was launched at the 2014 North American International Auto Show.
-The new structure was significantly lighter using aluminium and high strength steel extensively throughout the body, resulting in a 220 lb weight decrease.
+The new structure was significantly lighter using aluminium and high-strength steel extensively throughout the body, resulting in a 220 lb weight decrease.
 The Mercedes-Benz C-Class 205 chassis spawned four C-Class bodystyles; sedan (W205), wagon (S205), coupe (C205), and cabriolet (A205).

 The car was officially unveiled on 16 December 2013.
 W205 production commenced on 4 February 2014 at the Bremen plant.
 Production was also undertaken at Mercedes-Benz plants in East London (South Africa), Iracemápolis (Brazil) and Tuscaloosa, Alabama (United States).
 European sales began in March 2014, while the vehicle went on sale in North America in September 2014.

 A mid-life update made its debut at the 2018 Geneva Motor Show, including exterior changes and new engines.

 Fifth generation (W206; 2021)

 The W206 C-Class was unveiled on 23 February 2021.
 In China, the C-Class was launched in a long-wheelbase version (V206).
 For the first time, all W206 C-Class models are equipped with four-cylinder engines coupled with an integrated starter generator (15 kW electric motor) and a 48-volt electrical system.

 The C-Class All-Terrain (X206) was released as an off-road focused, crossover-inspired estate model.
-The model received external body cladding, a 40 mm decrease in ride height, 4Matic AWD and additional drive modes.
+The model received external body cladding, a 40 mm increase in ride height, 4Matic AWD and additional drive modes.